 AVAs of Tualatin Valley: Laurelwood District and Tualatin Hills

 Tualatin Valley is home to not one, but two new American Viticultural Areas (AVAs): Tualatin Hills and Laurelwood District.
-Located in the northwestern corner of the famed Willamette Valley wine region, Tualatin Valley is home to more than 31 estate wineries and tasting rooms.
+Located in the northwestern corner of the famed Willamette Valley wine region, Tualatin Valley is home to nearly than 40 estate wineries and tasting rooms.

 An AVA is a delimited grape-growing region with specific geographic or climatic features that distinguish it from the surrounding regions and affect how grapes are grown.
 Using an AVA designation on a wine label allows vintners to describe more accurately the origin of their wines to consumers and helps consumers identify wines they may purchase.